Nicaragua Food Guide

 Region: National

-Twice-fried green plantains flattened into discs.
-Crispy exterior, starchy interior.
-Served with salt or garlic sauce as snack or side dish.
+Green plantains fried, flattened into discs, then fried again.
+Crispy outside, starchy inside.
+They come with salt or garlic sauce, as a snack or a side.

 Enchiladas Nicaragüenses